Memo to Hong Kong's new leader: must clear the air

 Nearly a quarter of businesses polled by the American Chamber of Commerce say they experienced difficulties in recruiting professionals last year due to environmental concerns.

-The pollution comes largely from coal-fired power stations and traffic, though a significant contribution wafts down from the tens of thousands of factories in China's neighbouring manufacturing heartland of the Pearl River Delta.
+The pollution comes largely from coal-fired power stations and traffic, though a significant contribution wafts down from the tens of thousands of factories in China's neighboring manufacturing heartland of the Pearl River Delta.

-Roadside nitrogen dioxide hit record levels last year, though regional levels of sulphur dioxide and suspended particulates have been reduced over the past decade.
+Roadside nitrogen dioxide hit record levels last year, though regional levels of sulfur dioxide and suspended particulates have been reduced over the past decade.

 "(Hong Kong) wants to be a world city, it should not be content being just as good as Chinese cities.
 It should be on par with London and New York," said Kristian Odebjer, vice chairman of the Swedish Chamber of Commerce in Hong Kong.